-TETYC also publishes several regular features:
+In addition to scholarly articles, TETYC publishes several regular features:

-- Reviews of books, software, and other nonprint materials (see guidelines for book and media reviewers below)
+- Reviews of books, software, and other nonprint materials (see guidelines for book and media reviewers below);

 - Review Essays will be 2,000–3,000 words and offer a synthesis of recently published works on a common topic or theme.
-Aimed at the busy teacher-scholar, review essays should indicate how the works included (at least three books, articles, Web publications, or other types of professional resources) are interconnected and speak to a shared professional concern.
+Aimed at the busy teacher-scholar, review essays should indicate how the works included (at least three books, articles, web publications, or other types of professional resources) are interconnected and speak to a shared professional concern.
 See more information in the guidelines for book and media reviewers.